maroomartin/portfolio/manual.md

 ### **Uphill Driving**
 - Use `4L` and take a **straight line up** whenever possible
 - **Do not stop mid-climb** unless it's absolutely safe
-- Stay light on the throttle—wheel spin = lost traction
+- Stay light on the throttle—wheel spin

 ### **Downhill Driving**
 - Let engine braking do the work: **stay in `4L` and low gear**
-- Avoid riding the brakes—this can cause skidding
+- Avoid riding the brakes, this can cause skidding
 - Descend slowly and in a straight line to maintain stability

 ---